 And don’t miss: Silversea’s intimate ships give guests access to smaller ports, including Amorgos, part of the Greece’s Cyclades, and once a legendary producer of fabric.
-What Fernando calls the “queens of the Mare Nostrum– Athens, Venice, Rome and Istanbul” – also get their due in various itineraries.
+The queens of the Mare Nostrum– Athens, Venice, Rome and Istanbul – also get their due in various itineraries.

 The South Pacific

 Designer: Cecilia Juarez Balta’s roots are in Peru and in Italy.
 Her grandmother, she said, worked in fabrics: “I was moved how she brought together colors, textures, different materials, how she created them from threads,” like the islands of the South Pacific: colorful and unique in their own way.

 Design influences: “Nature is a fundamental part of my collection.
 When I travel, I like to go out and explore.
 I like finding out what stories a country has to tell.
 When I think of luxury, I think of craftsmanship, the importance of creating things made by hand, the craftsmanship of getting in there and touching your work with your own hands and leaving your mark on everything you do.”

 What’s new for Silversea in the South Pacific: Fakarawa is part of the archipelago of the Tuamotus, and it’s a new destination for Silversea.
 It’s a UNESCO Biosphere Reserve and boasts many ocean and land species found only there.